De-institutionalisation ! Understanding communities !

 that communities cannot be helped unless they themselves agree to this

 process.
-Community development has to look both ways: not only at
+Community development has to look both ways: not

 how the community is working at the grass roots, but also at how

-responsive key institutions are to the needs of local communities"
+responsive key institutions are to the needs of local

-(What is Community Development)
+(What is

 By actively